Reviving oversight concerns, China port says iron ore stocks missing

 The unit, Zhejiang Materials Industry International Co.
 Ltd, confirmed that it had imported the cargo and was still investigating its whereabouts.

-It was not clear the exact tonnage of iron ore involved, but a capsize vessel typically carries about 170,000 tonnes of iron ore currently worth nearly $11 million.
+It was not clear the exact tonnage of iron ore involved, but a capesize vessel typically carries about 170,000 tonnes of iron ore currently worth nearly $11 million.

 Another state-owned trading firm, Tewoo Group Co.
 Ltd, said in an email that a subsidiary had not been able to access some of its iron ore stocks at the private warehouse in the port.